[Case Study Off Road México]

 Interaction

-Clicks concentrated on Facilities and Services sections.
+Clicks concentrated on facilities and services.

-Impact of the optimizations
+Impact of optimizations

 [Conclusion]